 The American Red Cross and FEMA agree: there’s a three-step program for becoming prepared for disasters.
-However, they put the steps in a different order.
-They’re saying the same thing, though: you need supplies to get you through the first few days after a disaster (“Get a Kit”), and you need to make a plan for what you and your crew will do when the disaster hits (“Make a Plan”).
-Here’s some help.
+You need supplies to get you through the first few days after a disaster (“Get a Kit”), and you need to make a plan for what you and your crew will do when the disaster hits (“Make a Plan”).

 Get a Kit